jiangsheng/fsm97trainer/README.md

 #### Scouting tools

 Exporting player data exports player data in csv format, you can then use your favorite csv tool (for example, Microsoft Excel) to sort and filter data.
-Attributes unable to be seen in the in-game transfer market, such as individual attributes in the speed/tackling/goalkeeping groups, best position and best position rating, would be seen in the csv file.
+Attributes unable to be seen in the in-game transfer market, such as individual attributes in the speed/tackling/goalkeeping groups, best position and best position rating (in case computer moved Ronaldo to CD), would be seen in the csv file.
 The csv file also has the player's age, position, rating and nationality in case you want to purchase the player you want in game.

 Importing player would allow you to import player data back after modifying in your favorite csv tool.
 This makes batch modifying possible.